European-XFEL/Karabo/doc/run/scripts.rst

 To source the activate script, simply run this command::

-  $ source <path to karabo>/karaboRun/bin/activate
+  $ source <path to karabo>/activate  # There is also a symlink to this script in the run directory!

 Then later, if you would like to undo the environment changes resulting from activation, the ``deactivate`` command can be run like this::

-  $ source deactivate
+  $ deactivate

 TBD